 There are many members of the Nicotania family and various different applications to use them, but today only two species are prominently used for smoking and chewing: Nicotiana tabacum is the species that dominates the tobacco industry and is what most of us think about when we imagine tobacco.
-The other, Nicotiana rustica ‘Oneida’, is an heirloom smoking varietal and is a much stronger variety.
+The other, Nicotiana rustica ‘Oneida’, is an heirloom smoking varietal and is much stronger.

 Nicotiana rustica goes by many common names, including Rustic Tobacco, Ceremonial Tobacco, Smoking Tobacco, Sacred Tobacco,Wild Tobacco, Indian Tobacco, Turkish tobacco, Shamanic Tobacco, Erowid Tobacco, and Aztec Tobacco.
 It’s an old variety that has been cultivated in the Amazon for thousands of years.
 Nicotiana rustica was the original tobacco that was planted as far north as North America, but do to its commercialization, N. tabacum eventually became more profitable as its smoother, less harsh quality lent to people being able to smoke more of it.
 This variety, N. rustica ‘Mohawk’, is extremely potent, often containing up to ten times the amount of nicotine than a standard leaf of N. tabacum.
 N. Rustica (9%), Nicotania tobacum (1-3%).

-Nicotiana rustica was used in ceremonies for both medicinal and ceremonial purposes, often as offerings to animal spirits or conduits for communing with local deities.
-It was used to treat bruises, sprains, infected wounds, and even baldness.
-When smoked, it is both deeper and earthier than N. tabacum.
-Folks also ingest it by chewing, snuffing, or using it as an enema.
+Nicotiana rustica was used in ceremonies, often as offerings to animal spirits or conduits for communing with local deities.
+It is both deeper and earthier than N. tabacum.

 ‘Mohawk’ Rustica is a warm weather annual native to Central America and was widely cultivated by Native Americans and grown through out the southern US.
 Growing to 3′ in height, they are vigorous in growth, and fairly hardy.
 Similar to Aztec tobacco, but with less branching.
 The leaves are thick and dark green in color.
 They are among the largest of any Rustica variety.
 The abundant, pale-yellow blossoms bloom for an extended period and make a great choice as an annual planting in the flower beds.
 Insecticidal spray for your gardens can also be made that takes care of aphids, mites, and whiteflies.